Parabolic Dish

 Deadlines fall in early October and early April, respectively.

-Below we report the time INAF plans to award for the next semester 2024B:
+Below we report the time INAF plans to award for the next semester 2025B:

 These amounts might be subject to modification, due to maintenance needs and to the variability of the commitments resulting from international agreements.

-(2) NOTO RECEIVERS ONLY PARTIALLY AVAILABLE
+(2) NOTO NOT AVAILABLE

 (3) SRT IN SHARED-RISK MODE